irsbugs/cmrt/CMRT_Spark_Mail.md

 For the subscribe button also need to send this data to Spark Essentials CiviCRM.
 In CiviCRM the actions need to include:

 * Creating a new Individual contact.
-* Use the CiviCRM variables:
+* Use the CiviCRM variables: "Email Address".
+First name" and "Last Name"